khang200923/Predicate_Wars/game.md

 - Players sit in a circle.
 - Each player is dealt eight blank cards from the deck.
 - Players [edit](#card-editing-rules) their cards if they want to, each one subtracts the players' power by twice the edited card's symbol costs.
-- Choose a random player to start the turn first.
 ### Gameplay phases each round:
 #### Phase I: Creation
 - Each player chooses to take a blank card or not, during this other players decisions are private.